Catechol: Reactions

-With metal ions

 Basic solutions of catechol react with iron(III) to give the red [Fe(C6H4O2)3](3-).
 Ferric chloride gives a green coloration with the aqueous solution, while the alkaline solution rapidly changes to a green and finally to a black color on exposure to the air.
 Iron-containing dioxygenase enzymes catalyze the cleavage of catechol.

 Redox chemistry

 Catechols convert to the semiquinone radical.
 At pH = 7, this conversion occurs at 100 mV: